Mushinako/BBDownload/README.md

 ## Arguments
 ```
-default               Download contents and MD-formatted grades
+default               Refresh the URLs and download contents and MD-formatted
+                        grades
 -h/--help             Show this text
--c/--course           Refresh course URLs.
-You may likely have to do
-                        this every time the instructor changes anything
+-c/--course           Do not refresh course URLs.
+If the instructor changes
-                        on BeachBoard
+                        anything on BeachBoard, the URL would change.
+This app
+                        defaults to refreshing the URLs each time.
+Use this
+                        option to disable such behavior.
--r/--reset            Force reset. "data.json" will be deleted and you
+-r/--reset            Force reset. "data.json" will be deleted and you will
-                        will need to re-setup.
-You'll have to do this if
+                        need to re-setup.
+You'll have to do this if you lose
-                        you lose your passphrase for this app
+                        your passphrase for this app
 -t/--content          Download contents only
 -g/--grade [format]   Download grades only.
-Result would be in selected
+Result would be in selected format.
-                        format.
                         See formats below
 -a/--all [format]     Download contents and grades in selected format
 ```